rabindratharu/blank-theme/README.md

-# Blank Theme
+# Classic Theme

-Blank Theme is a custom blank theme created with the underscore theme, which includes the Foundation basic grid system and some basic customizer settings required in almost all projects.
+Classic Theme is a custom classic theme created with the underscore theme, which includes the Foundation basic grid system and some basic customizer settings required in almost all projects.

 ## Getting Started